Search by category, archive or keyword

 ASI (Addiction Severity Index)

 ASI was invented by Thomas McLellan, Ph.D., Deni Carise, Ph.D., and Thomas Coyne, Ed.D.
 LCSW.
 Similar to ASAM, the ASI seeks to uncover problems in certain areas.
-The ASI focuses on two periods of time, The past 30 days and lifetime.
+The ASI focuses on two periods of time, The past 30 days and the lifetime.
 The problem areas that are addressed are:

 - Employment/Support Status